 Why Fragrance Disclosure?

-As a result, any one product containing “fragrance” – a word representing an unidentified mixture of up to hundreds of ingredients, can contain sensitizers, allergens, respiratory irritants, carcinogens, endocrine disruptors, neurotoxic chemicals, or environmental toxicants.
-Hair product choice, in particular, is unfairly restricted: more than 95 percent of shampoos, conditioners, and styling products contain fragrance.
+As a 2018 BCPP report reveals, any product containing “fragrance” – a word representing a secret mixture of up to hundreds of ingredients – may contain sensitizers, allergens, respiratory irritants, carcinogens, endocrine disruptors, neurotoxic chemicals, or environmental toxicants.
+Even products labeled as unscented may have fragrance added to mask the smell of other ingredients.
+Consumers looking for fragrance free products have limited options.
+Hair product choices, in particular, are especially problematic: more than 95 percent of shampoos, conditioners, and styling products contain fragrance.
 Without required fragrance ingredient disclosure, it is impossible for consumers to avoid problematic ingredients or for researchers and regulators to understand the full universe of ingredients being used to formulate cosmetic products.

 Lack of full fragrance disclosure negatively impacts consumers, manufacturers and regulators.
 The Research Institute for Fragrance Materials (RIFM), responsible for the bulk of fragrance ingredient testing, does not make all of its safety data available to those outside of the fragrance industry and, as a result, there is very little safety information on many fragrance ingredients in the public domain.
 The complete list of fragrance ingredients with potential allergenic, carcinogenic, endocrine-disrupting, or neurotoxic properties may be much larger than current estimates.

-Senators Feinstein and Collins introduced federal cosmetic safety legislation known as the Personal Care Products Safety Act in 2015 which continues to extend this “trade secret” privilege to fragrance suppliers, however with the growing body of evidence linking fragrance chemicals to chronic disease, fragrance houses no longer deserve this special protection.
+In September 2018, U.S. Rep. Jan Schakowsky (Democrat-Illinois) introduced the Safe Cosmetics and Personal Care Products Act of 2018, the only federal cosmetic safety bill that calls for full fragrance ingredient disclosure to consumers, manufactures and the FDA.
+The bill also requires supply chain transparency and industry data sharing to address the lack of safety data available for fragrance ingredients.
 Full fragrance ingredient disclosure will allow consumers to make safer and more informed decisions, benefit manufacturers who want to practice a higher level of transparency and provide regulators with the information they need to more effectively regulate the safety of cosmetic products.
 Full ingredient disclosure is needed now.

 Scheman, A., Jacob, S., Katta, R., Nedorost, S., Warshaw, E., Zirwas, M. and Bhinder, M. (2011) Hair products: Trends and Alternatives: Data from the American Contact Alternatives Group.
 Journal of Clinical and Aesthetic Dermatology, 4(7), pp. 42- 46.